Cloud Setup

 Enter host data (mark line break with '\n') =>

-In order to be able to log on to an EC2 machine using SSH, a key pair must have been assigned to the machine during startup. ec2_admin provides this feature when starting machines.
-The key pair to use for a certain AWS region can be configured in the properties, but can also be specified on the command line (-k, --key <key-pair name>.
-If none is set yet, ec2_admin will prompt you to pick one.
+To log on to an EC2 machine using SSH, a key pair must have been assigned to the machine during startup. ec2_admin provides this feature when starting machines.
+The key pair to use for a specific AWS region can be configured in the properties or specified on the command line (-k, --key <key-pair name>).
+If none is set, ec2_admin will prompt you to pick one.

 Select the key-pair to use for the new EC2 instances: